 Key elements of the plan include:

-- Consolidating NSMC hospital-based medical, surgical and behavioral health services on one campus at Salem Hospital and expanding and improving that facility to serve the needs of the North Shore region.
-All inpatient services currently based at NSMC’s Union Hospital Campus will be consolidated at Salem Hospital once construction is complete in approximately three years.
+- Consolidation of hospital-based medical, surgical and behavioral health services on the Salem campus and expanding and improving that facility to serve the needs of the North Shore region.
+We will open a new Emergency Department on November 3.

-- Expanding community-based outpatient primary, specialty, urgent care and behavioral health services throughout the North Shore at North Shore Physicians Group (NSPG) offices, and in collaboration with the Lynn Community Health Center and North Shore Community Health, Inc.
+- Expanding community-based outpatient primary, specialty, urgent care and behavioral health services throughout the North Shore at North Shore Physicians Group (NSPG) offices, and in collaboration with the Lynn Community Health Center and North Shore Community Health, Inc, and our affiliated physicians.

 Improvements on the Salem Campus

-To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and two additional family-centered inpatient units at NSMC Salem Hospital.
-The former Spaulding Hospital North Shore will be renovated to accommodate expanded behavioral health services for children, adolescents, adults and seniors.
+To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and an additional family-centered inpatient unit at NSMC Salem Hospital.
+The former Spaulding Hospital North Shore will be renovated to expand behavioral health services for children, adolescents, adults and seniors.

-Key access areas such as the hospital’s main entrance and access areas will also be reconfigured and renovated to improve way finding and provide a more welcoming and efficient patient experience.
 “Consolidating services is vital to enhancing quality of care and improving the patient experience,” says Mitchell S. Rein, M.D., NSMC Senior Vice President and Chief Medical Officer.
-“With a single hospital, we can provide deeper specialization, better coordination of care and enhanced safety.
+“With a single hospital, we can provide deeper specialization, better coordination of care and enhanced safety."

 Robust primary, specialty and urgent care to expand in Lynn

-As care increasingly shifts from inpatient to outpatient settings and the role of primary care expands, NSMC will be expanding its North Shore Physicians Group (NSPG) practices in Lynn. and other communities.
+As care increasingly shifts from inpatient to outpatient settings and the role of primary care expands, NSMC will be expanding its North Shore Physicians Group (NSPG) practices in Lynn, and other communities.
 These expanded services will include primary, specialty and urgent care and associated outpatient services that will serve a wide range of health care needs of local residents.
-NSMC has also engaged with Lynn city officials and the Lynn community to discuss the best options for reuse.of the Union Hospital campus site after consolidation is complete.

 Continued access to Emergency Care in Lynn

-While construction to consolidate Salem and Union hospital services continues over the next several years, Union Hospital in Lynn will remain open and operational, including the Union Emergency Department.
-Meanwhile, NSMC is working with Lynn community leaders and emergency personnel to determine the best model to ensure that Lynn residents continue to have access to emergency care in the city over the longer term.
+While construction to consolidate Salem and Union hospital services continues, Union Hospital in Lynn will remain open and operational, including the Union Emergency Department.
+Meanwhile, NSMC is working with Lynn community leaders and emergency personnel to determine the best model to ensure that Lynn residents continue to have access to emergency and urgent care in the city over the longer term.

 Continued investment in community health